Get 60% Off & Free Shipping While Stocks Last

 Now we have to think about the causes and signs of separation anxiety.

-Common signs of dog separation anxiety include chewing (destructive behavior), excessive barking and crying, sleeplessness, loss of appetite, shaking, excessive panting, and licking.
+Common signs of dog separation anxiety include chewing (destructive behaviour), excessive barking and crying, sleeplessness, loss of appetite, shaking, excessive panting, and licking.

 The most common causes for these signs of anxiety are separation, past trauma and abuse or adaptation to a new home.